rrrliu/api-lesson/README.md

 # API Lesson Starter Code

 ## Introduction
-An interactive demo where we visualize COVID-19 data!
-We'll be posting the recording when it becomes available.
+An starter pack for visualizing COVID-19 data!

 ## Setup:
 1. Clone this repository from your terminal.